Military Review

 H-6K rocket-carrying bombers of the 10-th aviation division of the PLA Air Force (c) 81.cn

-H-6K - a variant of a radical modernization of the basic design of the H-6 bomber (Chinese version of the Tu-16).
-The aircraft is equipped with Russian D-30KP2 engines, its airframe, especially the nose, has undergone major changes, and the composition of the on-board radio-electronic equipment has been completely updated.
-The aircraft is equipped with a "glass cockpit" with at least five multifunctional displays.
-Its main weapons are medium-range cruise missiles such as the CJ-10, while some older bombers, such as the H-6H, have recently been upgraded to use such cruise missiles.
-The H-6K can carry six cruise missiles on underwing hardpoints and possibly one more in the bomb bay that was preserved on this aircraft.
+H-6K - a variant of a radical modernization of the basic design of the H-6 bomber (the Chinese version of the Tu-16).
+The aircraft is equipped with the Russian engines D-30KP2, its glider, especially the nose, underwent major changes, the composition of the onboard radio-electronic equipment has been completely updated.
+The aircraft is equipped with a "glass cabin" with at least five multifunctional displays.
+Its main armament is medium-range cruise missiles, such as the CJ-10, while some older bombers, in particular the H-6H, have also been modernized under the use of such cruise missiles.
+The H-6K can carry six cruise missiles on the underwing nodes of the suspension and, possibly, another one in the bomb bay that has survived on this plane.

-The H-6K aircraft made its first flight in 2007, and more and more attention has been drawn to it recently.
-In February 2015, Chinese President Xi Jinping visited the 10th Air Division of the PLA Air Force, and the "glass" cockpit of the H-6K was shown for the first time in television reports on this occasion.
-In recent months, H-6Ks have begun regular training flights over the "first chain of islands," perhaps practicing cruise missile strikes against Japan from its weakly defended southeast direction.
-It is assumed that the range of the H-6K aircraft allows it to strike with cruise missiles at all major US bases in the region, including Guam and possibly Hawaii.
-At the same time, the H-6K lacks the in-flight refueling capability that is essential for a full-fledged strategic bomber.
-Although theoretically its cruise missiles, which are structurally close to the Soviet Kh-55, can carry nuclear warheads, at the moment nothing is known about such a variant of equipment.
+The H-6K made its first flight in the 2007 year, and more and more attention has been drawn to it recently.
+In February, 2015, 10, the PLAC Air Force Aviation Division, was visited by President Xi Jinping of the People's Republic of China, and the “glass” cabin H-6K was shown for the first time in television reports on this occasion.
+In recent months, H-6K has begun regular training flights for the "first chain of islands", possibly practicing striking cruise missiles at Japan from the south-east direction, which is poorly protected for it.
+It is assumed that the range of the aircraft H-6K allows him to strike with cruise missiles at all major US bases in the region, including Guam and, possibly, Hawaii.
+At the same time, the H-6K is not essential for a full-fledged strategic bomber to be able to refuel in the air.
+Although theoretically his cruise missiles, structurally close to the Soviet X-55, can carry nuclear warheads, for the time being, nothing is known about this equipment option.

 23 comments